cyrus-and/zoom/README.md

 Enable this minor mode with `M-x zoom-mode` otherwise use `M-x zoom` to manually rearrange windows just once.

-To load `zoom-mode` automatically add one of the following to the init file:
+To load it automatically add one of the following to the init file:

 ```el
 (custom-set-variables